-CUWCD general manager will prepare a draft Annual Report to the Board of Directors on District performance in regards to achieving management goals and objectives in each fiscal year for consideration for adoption by the Board of Directors.
-The report will be presented within 180 days following the completion of each fiscal year of the District.
-The Board will maintain the report on file for public inspection at the District's offices upon adoption.
+CUWCD general manager will prepare a draft Annual Report to the Board of Directors on District performance in regard to achieving management goals and objectives in each fiscal year for consideration for adoption by the Board of Directors.
+The report is to be presented within 180 days following the completion of each fiscal year of the District.
+The Board will maintain the report on file for public inspection at the District's offices and on the District Website upon adoption.
+Link to CUWCD-annual-reports